UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/atom_as_ide.rst

 Which Version?
 ==============

 The latest version is the best version.
-Atom is regularly maintained, so that latest version will have the latest bug fixes and updates.
-Click the big red button_ to download, then run the executable to install.
+Atom is regularly maintained, so the latest version will have the latest bug fixes and updates.
+On the Atom website, click the big red button_ to download, then run the executable to install.

 .. _button: https://atom.io/